Dennis-Rudiger/Laravel-API/README.md

 php artisan make:model Product -mcr

 and defined the schema in the migration files for customers and products
+##Running Migrations##

-The API was connected to a mysql database by configuring the .env file and updating the config
+The API was connected to a mysql database by configuring the .env file and updating the config Data tables are migrated to the mysql database by running php artisan migrate

 I added routes for authentication, customers, and products in routes/api.php